Tibet Altitude Sickness-Medicine and Local Hospital Practical Guide

 Better not to take oxygen if your AMS symptoms are mild.
 It helps you acclimatize faster.
 If your symptoms become worse and worse, please take oxygen and go to hospital.

 Take it easy and move to higher altitude gradually.
 Breathe deeply and take more rest than usual.
 Stop move higher if you begin feeling ill.
-If symptoms increase, move to lower altitude!
+If symptoms become severe, move to lower altitude!

 Who Can't Go to Tibet?